ffes/npptags/docs/wishlist.rst

 Wish list
 =========

+-  Add an Options dialog (required for v1.0)

+-  Show the tags per file.
+This should be configurable per language, and maybe even per language, per database.

+-  Building better trees for many languages.

 -  Internally always use WCHARS for filenames

--  Add an Options dialog

--  Show the tags per file.
-This should even configurable per language

--  Building better trees for many languages, like C# namespaces, Java packages, JavaScript nested classes.

 -  Add an option to set a path to a secondary tags database.
 If the tag is not found in the default tags database, the secondary one should